edgio-docs/edgio-docs/src/guides/v7/security/waf.md

     - Bot detection
     - Custom threat detection rules.
     - Threat detection policies.
--   **Step 2 - Create a Security App Configuration:** Create a Security App Configuration that identifies the type of traffic to which your security rules will be applied and how threats will be handled.
+-   **Step 2 - Create a Security App Configuration:** Create a Security App Configuration that identifies the type of traffic for which:

-    Test new security configurations through an audit mode that generates alerts on flagged traffic.
+    -   New security rules will be tested.
+This is known as Audit mode.
+    -   Security rules will be enforced.
+This is known as Production mode.

 -   **Step 3 - Monitor Threats:** Use the dashboard to:
     - Visualize threat frequency and timing.